6 Common Air Conditioner Smells Explained and How to Fix the Problem

 • Broken fan belt.

-Electrical issues should be checked immediately to avoid a fire.
-If you smell burning plastic when your air conditioner is on, turn it off and contact us at 334-524-2458 without delay.
+Electrical issues should be examined immediately to stop a fire.
+If you detect burning plastic when your air conditioner is operating, shut it off and reach us at 334-524-2458 immediately.

 6. Air Conditioner Smells Like Cat Pee

-A strong ammonia odor means there could be mold spreading inside your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold produces.
+A powerful ammonia odor means there could be mold growing in your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold makes.

 How to Fix It

 Mycotoxins are hazardous to your well-being.
-That’s why it’s important to have a specialist like Farnell Mechanical, Inc. check your air conditioner and ductwork and clean it when recommended.
+That’s why you should have a professional like Farnell Mechanical, Inc. look at your air conditioner and ductwork and clean it when necessary.

-Our Specialists Can Eliminate Strange Air Conditioner Smells Rapidly
+Our Professionals Can Get Rid of Unpleasant Air Conditioner Smells Rapidly.

-You deserve to be comfortable in your residence and shouldn’t have an air conditioner that smells bad.
-When you are looking for relief from your stinky air conditioner, give us a call at 334-524-2458.
-We’ll determine the issue quickly and resolve it at a competitive.
+You deserve to be cozy in your residence and shouldn’t have an air conditioner that smells bad.
+When you are seeking relief from your stinky air conditioner, contact us at 334-524-2458.
+We’ll determine the trouble quickly and resolve it at a reasonable.